Blackwell Explores Emerging Trends in Treating HER2 Metastatic Breast Cancer

-At the MBCC mini-symposium Thursday, Kimberly L. Blackwell, MD, the director of the Breast Cancer Program at Duke Cancer Institute, discussed current treatment options in a presentation entitled “Targeting HER2 in Metastatic Breast Cancer in 2014.”
+At the MBCC mini-symposium, Kimberly L. Blackwell, MD, the director of the Breast Cancer Program at Duke Cancer Institute, discussed current treatment options in a presentation entitled “Targeting HER2 in Metastatic Breast Cancer in 2014.”
 She put emerging treatment trends into context during an interview in advance of her talk.

 How have treatment options and prognoses changed over the past decade for women diagnosed with HER2-positive breast cancer?

 We can no longer speak of diagnosing breast cancer in broad terms, but rather of different subtypes of breast cancer and cancer stage.
 Prognoses, based on a specific cancer’s biology, are very different.
 But we can say that the prospects for women diagnosed with HER2-positive breast cancer have improved.
 With certain subtypes, discovered in the early stages of the disease, we can start talking about a cure.
 This marks a paradigm change; we could not have said this 10 years ago.
 There are now people with HER2-positive disease who have no recurrence if they are treated earlystage with trastuzumab.
 The prognosis for these women is pretty tremendous, and it has allowed us to save years and years of life for them.

 How have prospects changed for women with HER2- positive metastatic disease?

 There are a lot of options for these women if their cancer remains HER2-dependent.
 We now treat metastatic breast cancer as we would a chronic disease, such as diabetes or heart disease, with targeted therapies and combinations of therapies.